Hisense PX3-PRO Projector Review

 29

 The Hisense PX3-PRO is an Ultra Short Throw (UST) 4k HDR laser projector, and it succeeds the Hisense PX2-PRO and Hisense PX1-PRO.
-It's a fully featured projector with Dolby Vision, HDR10+, and Dolby Atmos support, providing an immersive HDR viewing experience.
-It's also certified as being 'Designed for Xbox,' which means that it comes with a low-latency mode and is capable of gaming up to 240Hz in 1080p and 60Hz at 4k through its two HDMI 2.1 ports.
+It's a fully featured projector with support for Dolby Vision, HDR10+, and Dolby Atmos, providing an immersive HDR viewing experience.
+It's also certified as 'Designed for Xbox,' which means it features a low-latency mode and is capable of gaming at up to 240Hz in 1080p and 60Hz at 4k through its two HDMI 2.1 ports.
 It also has an HDMI 2.0 port, which doubles as the unit's eARC port.

-As it's a UST projector, it displays content at an extremely short distance from the screen or wall: it projects a 90-inch image at a distance of 6.6 inches and up to a 130-inch image at a distance of 14.3 inches.
-It has Bluetooth and Wi-Fi support and comes with the Google TV smart interface with full Chromecast and AirPlay 2.
+As it's a UST projector, it displays content at an extremely short distance from the screen or wall, projecting a 90-inch image at a distance of 6.6 inches and up to a 130-inch image at a distance of 14.3 inches.
+It features Bluetooth and Wi-Fi support, and comes with the Google TV smart interface, which includes full Chromecast and AirPlay 2 compatibility.
 Finally, it has a 50W Harman Kardon sound system.

 Our Verdict